Stochastic Network Utilities

 - sn_has_closed_classes(sn)[source]

-Check if the network contains closed job classes.
+Check if the network has closed (finite population) classes.

 - Parameters: